James Taylor — Suno AI prompt

 A ready 60-90-word style descriptor for the Style field in Suno v5.5.
 Era, instruments, production, vocal anchor — no name used, Suno's filter lets it through.

-James Taylor isn't just a folk-rock icon; he's the very blueprint for the introspective, warm, and utterly timeless sound that defined the 1970s soft-rock landscape.
+James Taylor is far more than a folk-rock icon; he's the very template for the introspective, warm and utterly timeless sound that defined the 1970s soft-rock landscape.
 His signature blend of gentle acoustic guitar, a smooth, comforting baritone, and melodies that are both melancholic and deeply soothing created a space for vulnerability in popular music.
-It's a sound that feels like a warm embrace, built on impeccable songwriting that prioritizes emotional honesty over flashy theatrics.
+The sound feels like a warm embrace, built on impeccable songwriting that prioritises emotional honesty over flashy theatrics.
 For Suno users, understanding Taylor means grasping the power of understatement and the enduring appeal of a well-crafted narrative.

 What makes Taylor's sound so enduringly relevant for today's creators is its masterful intimacy.
 His production choices, often sparse yet perfectly balanced with subtle strings or light percussion, always serve the song and his voice, creating an atmosphere of quiet contemplation.
 This isn't just nostalgia; it's a lesson in how to build a world with sound, where every note and every word contributes to a feeling of genuine connection.
 His work is a testament to the fact that profound emotional resonance doesn't require bombast, but rather a heartfelt whisper, making him an essential study for anyone aiming to craft truly warm, contemplative, and universally appealing music.